neoforged/Documentation/docs/resources/server/recipes/custom.md

         return this.result.copy();
     }

-    // When false, will prevent the recipe from being synced within the recipe book or awarded on use/unlock.
+    // When true, will prevent the recipe from being synced within the recipe book or awarded on use/unlock.
-    // This should only be false if the recipe shouldn't appear in a recipe book, such as extended a map.
+    // This should only be true if the recipe shouldn't appear in a recipe book, such as extended a map.
     // Although this recipe takes in an input state, it could still be used in a custom recipe book using
     //   the methods below.
     @Override